 Liverpool reach first FA Cup final for a decade after seeing off dramatic Manchester City fightback

-Liverpool are into the FA Cup final for the first time in a decade after a dominant first-half performance proved enough to stave off a subsequent Manchester City fightback at Wembley Stadium in Saturday's semi-final.
+Liverpool are into the FA Cup final for the first time in a decade after a dominant first-half performance proved enough to stave off a subsequent Manchester City fightback at Wembley Stadium in Saturday's 3-2 semi-final victory.

 A double for Sadio Mane, coupled with Ibrahima Konate's finish, ensured a three-goal lead at the break for Jurgen Klopp's side under the north London sunshine, setting up what looked to be a comfortable cruise to the final whistle at first glance.